 - Chest pain-sharp, stabbing; may get worse with deep breath

 - Unexplained cough, sometimes with bloody mucus

 Treatment decisions for people who have blood clots must be individualized.
 This is particularly true for young, apparently healthy individuals, such as athletes.
 In the case of unexplained DVT, testing for an inherited or acquired clotting disorder may be appropriate.
-When first diagnosed with the DVT, clot buster medication (fibrinolytic or thrombolytic therapy) should be considered to quickly dissolve the clot.
-However, clot buster treatment has not been systematically studied to determine whether it really decreases the risk for long-term damage to the veins of the leg and arm, i.e. the postthrombotic syndrome.
+When first diagnosed with the DVT, clot busting medication (fibrinolytic or thrombolytic therapy) should be considered to quickly dissolve the clot.
+However, clot busting treatment has not been systematically studied to determine whether it really decreases the risk for long-term damage to the veins of the leg and arm, i.e. the postthrombotic syndrome.

 - Stephan Moll, MD University of North Carolina, Chapel Hill, NC

 - Edward Libby, MD University of New Mexico, Albuquerque, NM

 - William Roberts, MD University of Minnesota Medical School, Minneapolis, MN

 Measures that the athlete and, for that matter, the non-athlete should take to minimize the risk for DVT or PE are listed in table 3 below.
 For athletes the most important ones are probably to (a) avoid dehydration, and (b) take breaks when traveling long distances.

 - Take breaks and stretch legs when traveling long distances;